-Although many keyword search queries are sent from mobile users who have spatial search intent, there is limited research on location-aware query reformulation.
-In [22], the similarity between two queries is considered high if there are groups of similar users issuing these queries from nearby places at similar times.
-Google [21] keeps track of the locations where past queries are issued and determines the similarity between queries by also considering the proximity between the locations of the corresponding query issuers.
-[29] apply a learning model on the tensor representation of the user-location-query relations to predict the user's search intent.
-Recently, [23] proposes a locationaware keyword suggestion (LKS) method, which extends the idea of [11].
+Although many keyword search queries are sent from mobile users who have spatial search intent, there is limited research on location-aware query recommendation.
+In [16], the similarity between two queries is considered high if there are groups of similar users issuing these queries from nearby places at similar times.
+Google [15] keeps track of the locations where past queries are issued and determines the similarity between queries by also considering the proximity between the locations of the corresponding query issuers.
+[23] apply a learning model on the tensor representation of the user-location-query relations to predict the user's search intent.
+The most recent related work [17] proposes a locationaware keyword suggestion (LKS) method, which extends the idea of [10].
 However, LKS only considers the location information for the documents (URLs), without considering that of queries.
 As we argue in this paper, it is more important to consider the spatial proximity between the user and the queries than the documents, because it is the queries we recommend to the user in the task of query recommendation.
 We experimentally compare our proposed methods with LKS and show that our methods provide better recommendations.
-A preliminary version of this paper [19] has addressed location-aware query recommendation, while this paper also considers location-aware query auto-completion.

-8 Conclusion
+7 Conclusion

-We study the problem of location-aware query reformulation for search engines, including query recommendation and query auto-completion.
+We study the problem of location-aware query recommendation for search engines.
 We first propose a spatial proximity measure between a keyword search query and a search engine user.
-For query recommendation, based on this proximity measure, we extend two popular query recommendation approaches (i.g., QFG and TQGraph) to apply for the location-aware setting.
+Then, based on this proximity measure, we extend two popular query recommendation approaches (i.g., QFG and TQGraph) to apply for the location-aware setting.
 In this way, we can generate recommendations that are not only semantically relevant, but also spatially close to the query issued by a user at a specific location.
 In addition, we extend the Bookmark Coloring Algorithm to support efficient online query recommendation.
-For query auto-completion, we formulate the problem by combining the original frequency-based ranking function and our location-based ranking function.
-We further propose an A search algorithm to efficiently solve the problem.
-Furthermore, we propose approximate versions of the algorithms that use spatial partitioning to approximate and accelerate the computation of our proposed spatial proximity measure.
-Experiments on a real query log show that our proposed methods significantly outperform previous work in terms of both semantic relevance and spatial proximity, and that our methods can be applied to provide reformulations within only a few hundreds of milliseconds.
+We also propose an approximate version of the algorithm that uses spatial partitioning to accelerate the computation of our proposed spatial proximity measure.
+Experiments on a real query log show that our proposed methods significantly outperform previous work in terms of both semantic relevance and spatial proximity, and that our method can be applied to providing recommendations within only a few hundreds of milliseconds.